AXSG now has one shared remote-operation layer that serves LSP, MCP, preview orchestration, and studio/runtime remote surfaces.

 The transport-neutral query layer now lives in services such as:

-AxsgPreviewQueryServiceAxsgRuntimeQueryServiceThose are consumed by both LSP and MCP hosts so the same operation shape does not get reimplemented per adapter.
+AxsgRuntimeHotReloadServiceAxsgRuntimeHotDesignServiceAxsgRuntimeStudioServiceThose are consumed by LSP, MCP, preview, and studio adapters so the same operation shape does not get reimplemented per adapter.

 AXSG intentionally has more than one MCP host because workspace state and live runtime state are not the same thing.